 (c) graduate curriculum standards,

-(d) graduate instruction standards, and
+(d) graduate instruction and advising standards,

-(e) graduate faculty standards and status.
+(e) graduate faculty standards and status, and

 To that end, the Council approves all proposals for new graduate programs or changes to current programs.
 The Council approves renewal of graduate faculty status and must approve requests for non-graduate faculty to teach graduate courses.